 - The only difference is the Interval setting used by the beacons installed in the venue, to track the path of the customer through the venue.

 - Each “dot” on the path, conceptually represents a signal broadcast, which is used to determine the precise position of the customer as they journey through the venue.

 So as you can see, the interval can make quite a big difference to positioning accuracy.
-Since this customer is a person travelling at normal walking speed – there isn’t much practical difference in accuracy between the 20ms and 350ms setting (our default on most our beacon models).
+Since this customer is a person travelling at normal walking speed – there isn’t much practical difference in accuracy between the 100ms and 350ms setting.

 However you can also see that with an Interval of 1000ms (or 1 second) – the positioning accuracy drops substantially, and you cannot tell precisely what path the customer was taking.
 This may or may not be a big deal for your use-case, but it is important to understand the distinction.